AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 ~~~~~~~~~~~~~~~~~~

 As hidden variables can only be accessed through subprogram calls,
-subprogram's contract are the proper way of documenting how state
+subprogram's contracts are the proper way of documenting how state
 abstractions can be modified during the program's execution.
 First off,
 :ada:`Global` and :ada:`Depends` contracts can be used to specify which of
 the state abstractions are accessed by a subprogram and how their values